lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

     :build-node: The node to run build on.
     :jenkins-ssh-release-credential: Credential to use for SSH.
 (Generally set in defaults.yaml)
-    :stream: run this job against: master
+    :stream: run this job against: **

 :Optional parameters:

-    :branch: Git branch to fetch for the build. (default: master)
+    :branch: Git branch to fetch for the build. (default: all)
     :build-days-to-keep: Days to keep build logs in Jenkins. (default: 7)
     :build-timeout: Timeout in minutes before aborting build. (default: 15)
     :project-pattern: Project to trigger build against. (default: \*\*)